andreasots/dename/readme.md

 step of installing `dename`!
 We hope it will be available in Your Favorite Distribution's package manager in the future, but for now, you have to install from source.
-The following is a sketch of how you might go about it on a Debian-based system, you may need to do some steps
+The following is a sketch of how you might go about it on a Debian-based system; you may need to do some steps
 differently:

     sudo apt-get install golang-go